-iLumina A digital library of sharable undergraduate teaching materials for chemistry, biology, physics, mathematics, and computer science.
-Created by the National Science Digital Library, iLumina is designed to quickly and accurately connect users with the educational resources they need.
+A digital library of sharable undergraduate teaching materials for chemistry, biology, physics, mathematics, and computer science.
+It is designed to quickly and accurately connect users with the educational resources they need.
 These resources range in type from highly granular objects such as individual images and video clips to entire courses.

-American Memory provides free and open access to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.
-This digital record of American history and creativity, from the collections of the Library of Congress and other institutions, chronicle historical events, people, places, and ideas that continue to shape America.
+The American Memory Collection, hosted by the Library of Congress, provides free and open access to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.

-Contains award-winning multimedia resources, including apps, animations, videos, interactives, and virtual labs, focused on brining the excitement of scientific discovery into the classroom.
-They can be used in a flipped, blended, or traditional classroom.
+Biointeractive, from the Howard Hughes Medical Institute, contains award-winning multimedia resources, including apps, animations, videos, interactives, and virtual labs, focused on bringing the excitement of scientific discovery into a flipped, blended, or traditional classroom.

-COERLL's mission is to produce and disseminate OER such as online language courses, reference grammars, assessment tools, corpora, etc. Site currently has OER for 17 languages including Arabic, English, Chinese, French, German, and Spanish.
+COERLL's mission is to produce and disseminate OER such as online language courses, reference grammars, assessment tools, corpora, etc. This site, hosted by the University of Texas at Austin, currently has OER for 17 languages including Arabic, English, Chinese, French, German, and Spanish.

 The Concord Consortium focuses on discovering, developing and disseminating innovative technology for a new generation of STEM-literate learners, workers and citizens.
 Site includes interactive simulations, cutting-edge sensors, innovative assessments and technology-based curricula.

 The Encyclopedia of Life brings together information about all life on Earth—one web page for each species (>1.9 million species pages).
 Included are text, images, video, sounds, maps, classifications, etc., all freely available online.